DeNederlandscheBank/data-quality-rules/README.rst

 We included all the required packages in the project, so you should be able to do an offline installation.
 Make sure you have at least Anaconda 5.3.1 installed.

+To do an offline installation you need some files from the internet downloaded in advance:

+* the zip file with the data-quality-rules repository from https://github.com/DeNederlandscheBank/data-quality-rules.git;

+* the zip file with the data-patterns repository from https://github.com/DeNederlandscheBank/data-patterns.git; and

+* the zip files with the taxonomy and example instances from the EIOPA website.

-Make sure you have the zip file from https://github.com/DeNederlandscheBank/data-quality-rules.git.
-Extract the zip file to the desired location.
+Extract the zip file from the data-quality-rules repository to the desired location.

 Then start with a clean and empty environment::